Skip to main content

 Upcoming Programs

-The Rochester Japanese School will be offering an introductory (11-week) Japanese language course.
-Enrollment is open for children ages 4 to 18, and any interested accompanying parent(s).
-No Japanese speaking ability is required.
-The class meets Saturday mornings from 11 a.m. to 12:30 p.m.
-(April 19 to June 28).
-For more information, please visit their website or view this flyer.
-Registration is also open at any time for grade 1-9 classes, which follow the Japanese compulsory education curriculum.
+The Rochester Japanese School will be offering an introductory Japanese language course (15 weeks for $300).
+Enrollment is open to children ages 4-10 along with any interested accompanying parent(s).
+No prior Japanese ability is required.
+Classes will be held Saturday mornings from 11 a.m. to 12:30 p.m.
+Sept.
+6 through Dec.
+20. For more information view the flyer or visit their website.

 Community Resources: